-The Select GSR dialog box appears.
+The Login Dialog dialog box appears.

-- 2. Enter the name or IP address, community string, and Login password of the GSR.
+- Note: If the clearVISN CoreWatch command is not found, you can locate it in /opt/CScw/bin. - 2.
+Type the name or IP address and community string for the GSR.
 If you do not know this information, see your network administrator. - 3.
 Click OK.

-Starting clearVISN CoreWatch in Windows NT or Windows 95
+Starting clearVISN CoreWatch in Windows NT or Windows 95/98

-To start clear VISN Core Watch in the Windows NT or Windows 95 environment:
+To start clearVISN CoreWatch in the Windows NT or Windows 95/98 environment:

-1. Choose the Start menu, select Programs, select Cabletron CoreWatch, and then select CoreWatch.

-If you installed the program in a startup folder other than Programs/Cabletron CoreWatch, select that folder from the Start menu and then select CoreWatch
+- 1. Select the Start menu, choose Programs, choose DIGITAL clearVISN CoreWatch, and then choose CoreWatch.
+The Login Dialog dialog box appears. - Note: If you installed the program in a startup folder other than Programs → DIGITAL clearVISN CoreWatch, select that folder from the Start menu and then select CoreWatch. - 2.
+Type the name or IP address and community string for the GSR.

-The Select GSR dialog box appears.

-- 2. Enter the name or IP address, community string, and Login password of the GSR.
 If you do not know this information, see your network administrator. - 3.
 Click OK.